node-red/node-red.github.io/docs/getting-started/local.md

 <img src="/images/logos/ubuntu.svg" height="30">
 </div>
-If you are on a Raspberry Pi or any Debian-based operating system, including Ubuntu and Diet-Pi, you can use or Pi install script available <a href="raspberrypi">here</a>.
+If you are on a Raspberry Pi or any Debian-based operating system, including Ubuntu and Diet-Pi, you can use the Pi install script available <a href="raspberrypi">here</a>.
 </div>

 ### Installing with npm